-In case you like to expand your knowledge of other people and places, you should consider visiting a museum during your vacation.
-To read more information about each museum, you can click on the name.
+In case you like to expand your knowledge of other cultures and places, you should consider visiting a museum during your time in Oranjestad.
+To see full details regarding each museum, you can click on the name.

-A landmark that often intrigues visitors is Aruba Aloe Balm Museum.
-It is found in northern Oranjestad.
+If you are looking to do some sight-seeing, visit Aruba Aloe Balm Museum.
+It is found within northern Oranjestad.
 Monday to Friday tours are offer from 8:30 AM – 4:00 PM.
 Saturday tours run from 9:00 AM – 12:00 noon.

-Another landmark worth visiting is National Archaeological Museum Aruba.
-It is located within downtown Oranjestad.
+Another popular destination is National Archaeological Museum Aruba.
+It is located in downtown Oranjestad.
 Open Tuesday through Friday 10:00 a.m. to 5:00 p.m.

 Museo Historico Arubano: The Historical Museum of Aruba follows Aruban history from the first settlers to modern day, showcasing some of the island's greatest achievements, as well as its most difficult challenges.
 Founded in 1983, three years before Aruba's independence, the museum would play a crucial role in preserving the island's heritage.

-The chart directly below has some details regarding the available museums in and around the area.
+The following table summarizes some details concerning some available museums in and around Oranjestad.